Still ‘happy always,’ St. Helena’s Raymond Monroy turns 110

 Like many members of his generation, Monroy brought his no-nonsense military mentality home.

-“Everything had to be standardized,” said his daughter Susan Varela.
+“Everything had to be standardized,” said his daughter Susie Monroy Varela.
 “That helped me when I became a federal employee because every day I hear his voice in my head telling me how to do my job.
 Whenever I think ‘This should be standardized,’ that’s my dad talking.”

 Monroy was also a vocational arts aide and ESL teacher at St. Helena High School.
 While Monroy’s children recall him as a strict parent who made it clear he was their father and provider but not their friend, they say his high school students saw his softer side.